Alexandre-Perron/elvui-auto-installer/README.md

 ## Use

-Put the executable in your `addons` folder and run it!
+Download and unzip `elvui-auto-installer` in your `addons` folder and run `/updateelvui` in game to update ElvUI!